FAQ

 Do you make hands-on adjustments?

-I do not.
-In any of my classes, I will never place my hands on participants, with the exception that an individual explicitly asks me to assist them in a posture or stretch where my own hands may be helpful to educate.
-I do encourage participants to make self-adjustments, providing cues and examples, as I believe this helps to support self-trust and confidence in the body.
+I will never place my hands on participants without being given clear and consistent consent.
+In my trauma-informed yoga classes, I typically encourage participants to make self-adjustments, providing cues and examples, as I believe this helps to support self-trust and confidence in the body.
 Having the opportunity to adjust your own posture can help strengthen your relationship to your body and provide a deeper understanding of what is “correct” for you.
+There may be times where I offer gentle touch to the head or shoulders during relaxation, and participants may accept or decline at any time.

-Yes!
-Beyond my regular online classes which are always free, I offer a sliding scale, donation based service based on the Green Bottle Method.
+I offer a sliding scale service based on the Green Bottle Method.
 I believe everyone should have access to care and advocate for their financial needs.
 If you have the means to slide up on the scale, I welcome this as it helps to support my practice.
 No one will ever be turned away due to financial hardship.
-Let’s work together in a way that is sustainable for us all.

 What is the accessibility of your classes?